 I am not here to judge anyone, but in most cases, these injuries tend to be caused by being cocky.
 Thinking that you know the dangers and that it will be fine.

-If not for anyone else, then at least for yourself, make sure that your hands are protected.
+If not for anyone else, then at least for yourself, ensure your hands are protected.
 Do at least that for yourself.

 Extra layers of protection

 In protecting yourself, you are not alone.
 These days, most modern instant pots have few layers of protection that will provide you with extra safety if anything goes wrong.